Hormonal Therapy after Pertuzumab and Trastuzumab for the Treatment of Hormone Receptor Positive, HER2 Positive Breast Cancer, the ADEPT study

 - Willingness to discontinue contraceptive hormonal therapy, e.g. birth control pills, prior to registration and while on study

-- Premenopausal patients must have a negative serum or urine pregnancy test, including women who have had a tubal ligation and women less than 12 months from their last menstrual period
+- Premenopausal patients with intact uterus must have a negative serum or urine pregnancy test, including women who have had a tubal ligation and women less than 12 months from their last menstrual period

 - Women of childbearing potential and men with partners of childbearing potential must be willing to use one highly effective form of nonhormonal contraception with the exception of hormonal IUDs or two effective forms of nonhormonal contraception by the patient and/or partner and continue its use for the duration of the study treatment and for 7 months after the last dose of antibody treatment and 3 months after the last dose of hormonal treatment